-A: In 2007, registration closed 3 months after opening.
-In 2008 it closed 34 days after opening.
-In 2009: 16 hours.
-In 2010 the registration system blew up, was partially restored in an hour, ran agonizingly slowly when it was restored, and still sold out in 3 hours.
+A: Some history — In 2007, open registration closed in 3 months.
+(Pretty laid back, but a bit of a surprise.)
+In 2008 it closed 34 days after opening (whoa, things are getting interesting).
+In 2009: capacity filled in 16 hours (wait, what?).
+In 2010 the registration system blew up (aaaaaaah! want to register but can’t!
+Evil computers!), was partially restored in an hour (do we have a pulse?), ran agonizingly slowly when it was restored (come on, just take my registration), and still sold out in 3 hours (yikes!).
 In 2011 we split the registration into open and lottery sections.
 The 500 open registration spots filled in just over 20 minutes (are you sensing a pattern here?).
-After the 2011 open registration ended, we took 1,100 lottery registrations and awarded the remaining 700 spots to those that won the drawing.
+After the 2011 open registration ended, we took an additional 1,100 lottery registrations and awarded the remaining 700 spots to those that won the drawing.

 Q: I never got the notification email from the lottery — was I selected?
 Was my credit card charged?
 Why didn’t I get an email?